Archive

 Along the way we did of course explore the ins and outs of random selection, deliberation and the possible uses of democracy by lot.
 It was midnight, we kept debating for more than 90 minutes, I was freezing by the end and I had no idea that the camera recording was going to be published on YouTube!
 So it was not my slickest look.

-Praise for Maurice Pope’s The Keys to Democracy
+Maurice Pope’s book The Keys to Democracy

 +++++